Hope and Healing International

 - A copy of the Notice of Application for Certificate of Appointment of Estate Trustee with a Will or Letters Probate.

-- A copy of the pertinent portion of the Will where cbm Canada is listed to receive the specific bequest.
+- A copy of the pertinent portion of the Will where Hope and Healing International is listed to receive the specific bequest.

 For a Residual Bequest: